 Now that she is becoming more than what she was yesterday.

-13 Wishes For My Daughter On Her 13th Birthday
+13th Birthday Wishes For My Daughter On Her Special Day

 (1) Don’t ever lose your sunshine.
 You are the beam of light that brightens a room of darkness.
 Keep that positivity with you – always.